-Examination of Student Work Findings Supporting Evidence HHS students' work demonstrates structured learning, student-based learning, organization skills, and use Interactive Notebooks previously acquired knowledge in a myriad of ways.
-They are Portfolio able to exhibit their skills with the completion of assignments where they must use inquiry-based and higher order Marzano-Thinking Maps cognitive connections to communicate mastery.
+Findings Supporting Evidence HHS students' work demonstrates structured learning, student-based learning, organization skills, and use previously acquired knowledge in a myriad of ways.
+They are Interactive Notebooks Portfolio able to exhibit their skills with the completion of assignments where they must use inquiry-based and higher order Marzano-Thinking Maps cognitive connections to communicate mastery.
 Cornell Notes Students are taught to use an interactive notebook as a way to compile pertinent information regarding specific subject Powerpoint matter as well as storing that information for later review.
 Additionally, the students are taught to create a table of Drama Productions contents with corresponding page numbers to ensure that the information was easily accessible in the process of Video Announcements research and inquiry.
 Students have been taught to use Choral Productions thinking maps per the Marzano technique when researching or engaging in higher level thinking as a means of gathering Band productions information for research-based projects.
 Additionally, through student thinking maps, the students have had the Hesperia Broadcasting opportunity to discover and gather knowledge as well as provide evidence in their cognitive skills and abilities.
-The Sting newspaper Students have also been taught Cornell notes, which are used as an organizational review tool to clarify reading Photography material related to subject matter.
-PowerPoint is another tool students use as a multimedia project that exhibits Computer Labs research and communication skills.
-ROP HHS Students have access in ROP classes in areas of medical, Life Skills law enforcement, manicuring, restaurant management to demonstrate career and technical education related skills.
-Workability Students demonstrate their skills of collaboration, problem solving, reasoning, and communication as it applies to 21st PAES century careers.
-Students make evident/ display/ exhibit reasoning skills as they evaluate and investigate legal laws, ТРР regulations and procedures in individual and group projects.
-Students exhibit a variety of expertise based on prior Mock Trial knowledge to investigate medical issues.
+Students have also been taught Cornell notes, which are used as an organizational review tool to clarify reading material The Sting newspaper Photography related to subject matter.
+PowerPoint is another tool Computer Labs students use as a multimedia project that exhibits research and communication skills.
+ROP HHS Students have access in ROP classes in areas of medical, law enforcement, manicuring, restaurant management to demonstrate career and technical education related skills.
+Students demonstrate their skills of collaboration, problem solving, reasoning, and communication as it applies to 21 st century careers.
+Students make evident/ display/ exhibit reasoning skills as they evaluate and investigate legal laws, Life Skills Workability PAES TPP regulations and procedures in individual and group projects.
+Mock Trial knowledge to investigate medical issues.
 They display critical thinking and reasoning skills to identify and support their conclusions.